Rough Cutt (album)

 Rough Cutt is the debut studio album by American heavy metal band Rough Cutt, released in 1985.
 It was produced by Tom Allom, who is most famous for producing Judas Priest.

-The song "Take Her" was co-written by Ronnie James Dio.
+The song "Take Her" was co-written by Ronnie James Dio and ends with a tribute to the famous tune In The Hall of the Mountain King originally written by classical Norwegian composer Edward Grieg.
 The songs "Dreamin' Again" and "Black Widow" were co-written by Wendy Dio, Ronnie's wife and also the band's manager at the time.

 "Piece of My Heart" was originally performed by Erma Franklin, though Janis Joplin made it famous, and many people mistakenly believe Janis Joplin was the original performer of the song.
 "Never Gonna Die" was written by vocalist Mark Gable and guitarist Brad Carr whose band The Choirboys scored a minor hit with it in 1983.
 The single peaked at No. 21 on the Australian charts.